xXleowXx/gitlab-charts/doc/backup-restore/backup.md

 #### Using MinIO with awscli

-To use MinIO as the object storage when using `awscli`, set parameters as follows:
+To use MinIO as the object storage when using `awscli`, set the following parameters:

 ```yaml
 gitlab: